Jobs in Sabah

 Full-Time

-The Regional Sales Manager will lead the dealer management team, focusing on both prepaid and postpaid business growth in the region.
-This role involves strategic planning and execution of sales initiatives to enhance U Mobile's market presence.
+The Regional Sales Manager Sabah is responsible for leading the dealer management team and overseeing the prepaid and postpaid business in the region.
+This role involves operational re-engineering and the development of information systems to enhance departmental contributions to U Mobile.

 Sabah